 Bias can sneak up in the most unexpected ways.
 Everyone has their individual preferences and opinions, and as much as we might not want them to, those can leak into our professional lives.
 Poorly constructed survey questions are an example of how personal bias can leak into our work, causing us to create questions that reflect a bias in some way.

 What we’re talking about here is leading and loaded questions.
-If you’re not aware of your biases when you’re creating forms, these questions could sneak into your surveys and influence your users into filling out answers that don’t accurately reflect their belief.
+If you’re not aware of your biases when you’re creating forms, these questions could sneak into your surveys and influence your users into filling out answers that don’t accurately reflect their beliefs.
 Tainted, half-true data isn’t helpful for you or the people you’re sharing it with.

 Leading vs. Loaded Questions